appwrite/appwrite/CONTRIBUTING.md

 │   ├── images
 │   ├── scripts
 │   └── styles
-├── src # Supporting libraries (each lib should have one specific role, common libraries are released as independent projects)
-│   └── Appwrite
+├── src # Supporting libraries (each lib has one role, common libs are released as individual projects) │   └── Appwrite
 │       ├── Auth
 │       ├── Database